Shame or Conviction?

 “Living through true conviction is like building your house upon the rock.
 The storms of life will come and rage against you, but you will stand because you have built wisely.
 Proverbs 28:13 states, ‘he who conceals his transgression will not prosper, but he who confesses and forsakes them will find compassion.’
 1 John 1:9 says that ‘if we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.’
 Within a humble man, true conviction leads to confession.
 In confession, you find compassion, and in compassion, healing and restoration” (Jim Grimes).

-This quote is talking about vulnerability.
 In John’s example, he responds to conviction before an act of sin is committed.
-Conviction may come after we give into temptation and choose to sin (by the way… no one ever “falls into sin”- it’s a willing act).
-When our convictions cause us to respond to sin with confession, we destroy any attempt by Shame to distort our identity; confession is an act of vulnerability that denies Shame any more space to act in our story.
+Conviction may also come after we give into temptation and choose to sin (by the way…no one ever “falls into sin”- it’s a willing act).
+When our convictions cause us to respond with confession, we destroy any attempt by Shame to distort our identity; confession is an act of vulnerability that denies Shame any more space to act in our story.

 I want to leave you with this brilliant quote by Dr. Brene Brown, a research professor, social worker, and author who has devoted almost 15 years to studying vulnerability, courage, worthiness, and shame.